dejo7374/Jones_CSCI2270_FinalProject/README.md

 Final Project for CSCI 2270

 Project Summary:
-I will be creating a text-based game library using a graph structure to define the locations within the game world.
-I will be creating an abstract character class that will be used to define both the player character and the creatures that population the game board.
-I will include methods for, defining characters and creature game statistics, performing several graph traversals to seed the game board with enemies, determine the longest path to a randomly placed "boss" monster, and set starting location accordingly.
-Additionally, I will define methods for resolving conflict between the player character and the enemies, "leveling up" to increase character statistics.
+I will be creating a text-based game library using a random graph structure to define the locations within the game world.
+I will be creating an abstract character class that will be used to define the player character.
+The player will navigate around the "maze" and the number of steps taken are recorded.
+Using a random starting location and source destination to determine the shortest path and compare it aganst the recorded number of steps to determine a final score.

 How to Run: